catvin82/Waffles-Modpack-mod-catvm/README.md

 3: In Terminal type the command "java -jar [file for quilt launcher here]"

-4: Get all the mods (.jar) and copy paste them in ~/.minecraft/mods/ (make sure there are no files there! if so put them in a folder elsewhere)
+4: Get all the mods (.jar) and copy paste them in ~/.minecraft/mods/ (make sure there are no files there, If there are, put them in a folder elsewhere)

 5: In PolyMC, MutiMC, the Vinnila Launcher, or any other linux Minecraft launchers you may use, select quilt 1.18.2